Treating Inflammation Naturally With Nutraceuticals

 Conversely, chronic inflammation harms the body

 Chronic inflammation lasts for several months to years.
 Exposure to a low-intensity irritant or toxin is the main culprit here.
 It may also be an autoimmune response to an allergen.
-Basically, your body’s immune system is permanently turned on and fighting against the inflammation.
+Basically, your body’s immune system is permanently turned on and fighting against inflammation.

 Some symptoms of chronic inflammation